programcode200/backend/Readme.md

 // - req.user._id is also an ObjectId (from the logged-in user)
 // We convert both of them to strings using .toString() to ensure we're comparing the **values** of the ObjectId fields.

+# pagination

+- mongooseAggregatePaginate Plugin
+mongooseAggregatePaginate is a plugin that adds pagination functionality to your Mongoose aggregation queries.
+This allows you to fetch data in pages instead of loading all the results at once, which is especially useful when you have a lot of data.

+Pagination helps in fetching large datasets in smaller chunks (pages) for better performance and user experience.

+(page:10, limit:10) means get 10 pages from each page contain 10 docs or comments limit → Defines how many comments (documents) should be displayed on one page. page → Defines which set of comments (batch) to retrieve based on the limit.

+# like controller functionality

+- toggle like on video
+    - validate videoid using isValidObjectId
+    - find like from db using videoid and likeby user
+    - check that is already like that video or not
+        - if yes then write code for delete that like from model because when user want to dislike that fn is run
+    - create like model using video id and user id
+    - send res to frontend

+- toggle like on comment
+    - same for the comment too just find likes data by using commentId

+- toggle like on tweet
+    - same for the comment too just find likes data by using tweetId

+- get all liked videos
+    - find all video or comments that likeby use using $match : user.id
+    - using $lookup find data of video from video models
+    - from videos model get owner details of that video from user model
+    - project the fields that you want